-Although it is well beyond my scope in this paper, I should note that RCTs in medicine-the gold standard to which development RCTs often compare themselves-also encounter practical difficulties, and their primacy is not without challenge.
+Although it is well beyond my scope in this paper, I should note that are RCTs in medicine-the gold standard to which development RCTs often compare themselves-also encounter practical difficulties, and their primacy is not without challenge.
 In particular, ethical (human subjects) questions surrounding RCTs in medicine have become severe enough to seriously limit what can be undertaken, and there is still no general agreement on a satisfactory ethical basis for RCTs.
-Selection into medical trials is not random from the population; in particular, patients are typically excluded if they suffer from conditions other than those targeted in the trial, so that researchers can examine effects without contamination from comorbidities.
-Yet many actual patients do have comorbidities-this is particularly true among the elderly-so drugs are frequently prescribed to those who were not represented in the original trials (Jerome Groopman 2009).
-In RCTs of some medical procedures, the hospitals chosen to participate are carefully selected, and favorable trial results may not be obtainable elsewhere (see David E. Wennberg et al. 1998 for an example in which actual mortality is many times higher than in the trials, sufficiently so as to reverse the desirability of the adoption of the procedure).
-There is also a concern that those who sponsor trials, those who analyze them, and those who set evidence-based guidelines using them sometimes have financial stakes in the outcome, which can cast doubts on the results.
-This is currently not a problem in economics but would surely become one if, as the advocates argue, successful RCTs became a precondition for the rollout of projects.
-Beyond that, John Concato, Nirav Shah, and Horwitz (2000) argue that, in practice, RCTs do not provide useful information beyond what can be learned from well-designed and carefully interpreted observational studies.
+Selection into medical trials is not random from the population; in particular, patients are typically excluded if they suffer from conditions other than those targeted in the trial, so that researchers can examine effects without contamination from co-morbidities.
+Yet many actual patients do have co-morbidities-this is particularly true among the elderly-so drugs are frequently prescribed to those who were not represented in the original trials, Groopman (2009).
+In RCTs of some medical procedures, the hospitals chosen to participate are carefully selected, and favorable trial results may not be obtainable elsewhere, see Wennberg et al (1998) for an example in which actual mortality is many times higher than in the trials, sufficiently so as to reverse the desirability of the adoption of the procedure.
+There is also a concern that those who sponsor trials, those who analyze them sometimes, and those who set evidence-based guidelines using them, sometimes have financial stakes in the outcome, which can cast doubts on the results.
+This is currently not a problem in economics, but would surely become one if, as the advocates argue, successful RCTs became a precondition for the rollout of projects.
+Beyond that Concato et al (2000) argue that, in practice, RCTs do not provide useful information beyond what can be learned from well-designed and carefully interpreted observational studies.

-5. Where Should We Go from Here?
+5. Where should we go from here?

-Cartwright (2007b) maintains a useful distinction between "hunting" causes and "using" them, and this section is about the use of randomized controlled trials for policy.
-Here I address the issue of generalizability or external validity-as opposed to internal validity as discussed in the previous section-grounds on which development RCTs are sometimes criticized (see, for example, Dani Rodrik 2009).
-We need to know when we can use local results, from instrumental variables, from RCTs, or from nonexperimental analyses, in contexts other than those in which they were obtained.
+Cartwright (2007b) maintains a useful distinction between "hunting" causes and "using" them, and this Section is about the use of randomized controlled trials for policy.
+Here I address the issue of generalizability or external validity-as opposed to internal validity as discussed in the previous section-grounds on which development RCTs are sometimes criticized, see for example Rodrik (2009).
+We need to know when we can use local results, from instrumental variables, from RCTs, or from non-experimental analyses, in contexts other than those in which they were obtained.